MoMarky/eye-tracking-system-for-radiologists/README.md

-# Eye Tracking System for Radiologists
+# DICOM Image Tracking and Eye Tracking System for Radiologists
 We introduce a DICOM viewer that can record the status of medical images in real time and some modules for eye tracking.

 <div align="center">